Illinois Compiled Statutes

 "gambling device", and shall be subject to seizure, confiscation and

-destruction by the Department of State Police or by any municipal, or other
+destruction by the Illinois State Police or by any municipal, or other

 local authority, within whose jurisdiction the same may be found.
 As used